kristonovo/float/README.md

 # Float
 **UNDER DEVELOPMENT**
 > Float is a simple CSS framework (based on LESS).
 It's heavily influenced by Twitters Bootstrap.
-The goal is to develop a more lightweight framework which is highly compatible with various browser-versions.
+The goal is to develop a more lightweight framework which is responsive and still highly compatible with older browser-versions.

 ## Usage

-Start customising **src/variables.less**
+Start customising **variables.less**

 ***